| Title: | Genetic Algorithm and Particle Swarm Optimization |

 |

-This function uses gena.mating
+This function uses gena.mating function to

 select hybrids.
-Therefore method
+Therefore method and par arguments will

 be passed to this function.
 If some chromosomes selected to become hybrids

-are duplicated then these duplicates will not be subject to local
+are duplicated, then these duplicates will not be subject to local

-optimization i.e. the number of hybrids will be decreased by the number
+optimization, i.e., the number of hybrids will be decreased by the number

 of duplicates (actual number of hybrids during some iterations may be

-lower than hybrid.n
+lower than hybrid.n).

-is the only available local
+Currently optim is the only available local

-is a list containing parameters
+optimizer.
+Therefore opt.par is a list containing parameters

-that should be passed to optim
+that should be passed to optim.

-For more information on hybridization please see El-mihoub et. al. (2006).
+For more information on hybridization, please see El-Mihoub et al. (2006).

 The function returns a list with the following elements: